pspiagicw/qemantra/README.md

 You can list the images managed by `qemantra` by using `--images` option to `qemantra list`.In most cases the virtual machine would automatically use the correct disk without any problem.

-## Motivation ?

-Virtualbox is good, but it has a QT interface and it's command line inteface is hectic at best.
-QEMU has no official (or good) frontend , the command line interface is mature , but has no central managing solution.

-Qemantra aims to become a simple and convinient way to manage Virtual Machines.
-It is designed for the casual Virtualizer.

 ## Installation ?

 Currently you can only build from source.You will need `Golang` installed on your system.